-Compensation Element Objective Determination of Award Levels and Key Features Base Salary Provides fixed pay reflective of an executive's role, responsibilities and individual performance Scope of the executive's responsibilities Experience Internal and external comparison Past and expected future performance Short-Term: Cash Incentive Provides discretionary annual incentive opportunity generally reflective of overall bank and individual performance; considers both quantitative and qualitative performance Quantitative - reflects balance between financial and risk performance Qualitative - progress towards key strategic initiatives and other individual performance factors Pool funded based on a percentage of net operating income ("NOI") Rewards NEOs based on: Corporate performance as reflected by financial results (including key metrics such as NOI, EPS, Return on Tangible Common Equity ("ROTCE") and returns to shareholders) Achievement of annual performance objectives (financial and non-financial) Risk management and adherence to risk appetite Other key strategic initiatives for the year Long-Term: Equity-Based Incentive Provides discretionary equity-based incentive opportunity generally reflective of overall bank and individual performance Aligns rewards with sustained long-term shareholder value Provides a strong retention tool Unearned/unvested awards subject to forfeiture Equity-based incentives awarded to NEOs in the form of performance-based stock unit awards and stock options Performance-Based Stock Unit Awards Key Features: Performance Hurdled Stock Units ("PHSUs") OVesting: Ratably at target over 3 years OPerformance Metric: Absolute ROTCE Performance Vested Stock Units ("PVSUs") OVesting: Cliff vest after 3-year performance period with final payout ranging from 0%-150% of target based on performance OPerformance Metric: Absolute ROTCE and Relative ROTCE to peer group Stock Options Key Features: Vesting: 3-year annual pro-rata Option Term: 10 years Rewards NEOs based on: Roles/responsibilities and expected future contribution Corporate performance relative to peers Absolute corporate performance for the immediately preceding year relative to the business plan Absolute and relative corporate performance over the three-year period from date of grant Long-term, sustained corporate performance Peer compensation market data
+Compensation Element Objective Determination of Award Levels and Key Features Base Salary Provides fixed pay reflective of an executive's role, responsibilities and individual performance Scope of the executive's responsibilities Experience Internal and external comparison Past and expected future performance Short-Term: Cash Incentive Provides discretionary annual incentive opportunity generally reflective of overall bank and individual performance; considers both quantitative and qualitative performance Quantitative - reflects balance between financial and risk performance Qualitative - progress towards key strategic initiatives and other individual performance factors Pool funded based on a percentage of operating income Rewards NEOs based on: Corporate performance as reflected by financial results (including key metrics such as operating income, EPS, Return on Tangible Common Equity ("ROTCE") and returns to shareholders) Achievement of annual performance objectives (financial and non-financial) Risk management and adherence to risk appetite Other key strategic initiatives for the year Long-Term: Equity-Based Incentive Provides discretionary equity-based incentive opportunity generally reflective of overall bank and individual performance Aligns rewards with sustained long-term shareholder value Provides a strong retention tool Unearned/unvested awards subject to forfeiture Equity-based incentives awarded to NEOs in the form of performance-based stock unit awards and stock options Performance-Based Stock Unit Awards Key Features: Performance-Hurdled Stock Units ("PHSUs") OVesting: Ratably at target over 3 years OPerformance Metric: Absolute ROTCE Performance-Vested Stock Units ("PVSUs") OVesting: Cliff vest after 3-year performance period with final payout ranging from 0%-150% of target based on performance OPerformance Metric: Absolute ROTCE and Relative ROTCE to peer group Non-Qualified Stock Options ("NQSOs") Key Features: Vesting: 3-year annual pro-rata Option Term: 10 years Initial award value is based on: Roles/responsibilities and expected future contribution Peer compensation market data Amount ultimately realized is based on: Absolute corporate performance for the immediately preceding year relative to the business plan Absolute and relative corporate performance over the 3-year period from date of grant Long-term, sustained corporate performance and stock price

-^{} See "Compensation Discussion and Analysis" below for more information on applicable performance metrics.
+See "Compensation Discussion and Analysis" below for more information on applicable performance metrics.

-See "Proposal 2- Advisory, Non-Binding Proposal to Approve the 2020 Compensation of M&T Bank Corporation's Named Executive Officers" further below in this proxy statement for more information on our executive compensation program.
+See "Proposal 2- Advisory, Non-Binding Proposal to Approve the 2021 Compensation of M&T Bank Corporation's Named Executive Officers" further below in this proxy statement for more information on our executive compensation program.

-Proposal 3 - Proposal to Ratify the Appointment of PricewaterhouseCoopers LLP as our Independent Registered Public Accounting Firm for 2021
+Proposal 3 - Proposal to Ratify the Appointment of PricewaterhouseCoopers LLP as our Independent Registered Public Accounting Firm for the Year Ending December 31, 2022

-We are asking shareholders to ratify the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for 2021.
+We are asking shareholders to ratify the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the year ending December 31, 2022.

 The Audit Committee annually evaluates the qualifications, performance and independence of the independent auditor.
-As a result of this evaluation, on February 16, 2021, the Audit Committee appointed PricewaterhouseCoopers LLP as the independent registered public accounting firm of M&T for the year ending December 31, 2021.
+As a result of this evaluation, on February 14, 2022, the Audit Committee appointed PricewaterhouseCoopers LLP as the independent registered public accounting firm of M&T for the year ending December 31, 2022.
 The Audit Committee and Board believe the continued retention of PricewaterhouseCoopers LLP is in the best interests of M&T and its shareholders.

-See "Proposal 3-Proposal to Ratify the Appointment of PricewaterhouseCoopers LLP as the Independent Registered Public Accounting Firm of M&T Bank Corporation for the Year Ending December 31, 2021" further below in this proxy statement for more information on the appointment of our independent registered public accounting firm.
+See "Proposal 3-Proposal to Ratify the Appointment of PricewaterhouseCoopers LLP as the Independent Registered Public Accounting Firm of M&T Bank Corporation for the Year Ending December 31, 2022" further below in this proxy statement for more information on the appointment of our independent registered public accounting firm.